andrewakafrodo/cmsi387/command-crib-sheet.md

 ### 8. tar

 On Unix platform, the "tar" command is the primary archiving utility.
 Understanding various tar command options will help you master the archive file manipulation.
+This command can create tar archives (with gzip and bzip compression), extract a single files or directories, view tar archive contents,  orvalidate the integrity of a tar archive.

 Source: http://www.thegeekstuff.com/2010/04/unix-tar-command-examples/

+    frodosamoa:csmi387 andrewkowalczyk$ tar cvf ASSINGMENT0124.tar ~/Desktop/Untitled.pdf
+    tar: Removing leading '/' from member names a Users/andrewkowalczyk/Desktop/Untitled.pdf

+In this invoking, I told the tar program to achrive a file on my desktop called "Untitled.pdf" into my current directory and name that archive file "ASSIGNMENT0124.tar".
+This archives the file making it into a "smaller" size.

 ### 9. ssh-keygen